rubyspch/Resources-for-Your-100-Days/README.md

 This repository is for all of us to start contributing to open source.
 We are often told how important it is to contribute, so I wanted to create a place where contributing is easy and low-stakes.
 Feel free to try things and make mistakes, and we will fix them together!

-**My goal is to pool the experiences of as many coders as possible, and create a list of resources for anyone to use to find new ways to learn.**
+**My goal is to pool the experiences of as many coders as possible, and create a list of resources for anyone to look at to find new ways to learn.**

 ---